tsciow/SNPtax/README.md

 - 5.) browse/screen the output files for the taxa of your interest
         - the SNP files will be the most interesting files
-          - when screening these for taxa of interest, don't forget the terminal underscore character _ for example: grep -P "Fagaceae_\t" atpA__.prankalignment.fasta
+          - when screening these for taxa of interest, don't forget the terminal underscore character _ for example: grep -P "Fagaceae_\t" atpA__.prankalignment.SNP

-A batch script couold look something like this:
+A batch script could look something like this:

 ```
 #!/bin/bash